-This bustling Chinese city is wonderfully international with booming industries and a bright, modern skyline.
+Shanghai is a bustling city on China’s central coast.
+As the country’s biggest city, it is wonderfully international with booming industries and a bright, modern skyline.
 Shanghai is accessible and easy to navigate for foreigners, with tons to offer young people.
 It’s the perfect place to gain international professional experience, make new friends and explore a new part of the world.
-Here are our top reasons why you should do an internship in Shanghai.

-9 killer reasons to do an international internship in Shanghai
+Here are the top 9 reasons to do an internship in Shanghai:

 Shanghai is China’s most populous city and boasts a long list of diverse booming industries, in part due to its container port, which is the busiest in the world.
-Learning about Chinese markets and the local business culture is an excellent way to prepare yourself for the business world, considering the vast Chinese economy.
+The Chinese economy is one of the largest and most influential in the world.
+Learning about Chinese markets and the local business culture is an excellent way to make yourself a more competitive candidate.

 2. Diversion galore

 From partying in Karaoke parks to braving the Jin Mao Tower walkway, Shanghai has something to offer just about everyone.
-For a more historical view of the city, interns can explore the Qibao Old Town or the stunning Yu Garden.
+Additionally, it holds a wealth of history, and is an excellent place to learn more about the ancient Chinese empire.
 In terms of museums, Shanghai offers some unique displays in the automobile museum, music box museum and sports museum.
-For some lounge time outside, People’s Park is a beautiful spot for a warm afternoon.
+For those looking to spend time outdoors, People’s Park is a beautiful spot for a warm afternoon.

 3. Understanding Chinese culture

 As China’s largest city, Shanghai certainly has a lot of diverse expressions and facets in terms of representing Chinese culture.
 A trip to a tea house is an absolute must.
-In Shanghai an intern can also learn some Mandarin, though this is not the original language of the area.
-Shanghainese was spoken throughout the region, though young people now must also speak Mandarin as the city has moved to become a global economic hub and thus streamlined.
+Tea culture in China is quite distinct from other parts of the world, such as the U.S. or the UK.
+Tea houses in China date back to ancient times, and to this day serve as a meeting place for friends and colleagues.

 4. Truly international city